These bike storage ideas can be broken down into two camps. Stuff you can buy. Stuff you can make yourself.

 Yep, Cycloc again.
-The Cycloc Loop is their original, start-up product.
+The Cycloc Loop (this is an old post and the linked content no longer exists) is their original, start-up product.
 It’s a design that is aimed predominantly at single-bike owners who may have to store their bike inside the house.

 Ingenious top-tube mounting design that is quick and secure.
 It’s also more adaptable to different top tube styles than you might think.
 It’s not restricted to skinny horizontal straight road bike top tubes by any means.

 They don’t mention it very much but the Cycloc Loop can be pressed into service as a rudimentary workstand too for working on your gears.